Rectal prolapse: Perineal procedures

 This is a modification of the perineal rectosigmoidectomy, differing in that only the mucosa and submucosa are excised from the prolapsed segment, rather than full thickness resection.
 The prolapse is exposed if it is not already present, and the mucosal and submucosal layers are stripped from the redundant length of bowel.
 The muscle layer that is left is plicated (folded) and placed as a buttress above the pelvic floor.
 The edges of the mucosal are then stitched back together.
 "Mucosal proctectomy" was first discussed by Delorme in 1900, now it is becoming more popular again as it has low morbidity and avoids an abdominal incision, while effectively repairing the prolapse.
 The procedure is ideally suited to those patients with full-thickness prolapse limited to partial circumference (e.g., anterior wall) or less-extensive prolapse (perineal rectosigmoidectomy may be difficult in this situation).
 Fecal incontinence is improved following surgery (40%–75% of patients).
 Post operatively, both mean resting and squeeze pressures were increased.
 Constipation is improved in 50% of cases, but often urgency and tenesmus are created.
-Complications, including infection, urinary retention, bleeding, anastomotic dehiscence (opening of the stitched edges inside), stricture (narrowing of the gut lumen), diarrhea, and fecal impaction occur in 6-32% of cases.
+Complications, including infection, urinary retention, bleeding, anastomotic dehiscence (opening of the stitched edges inside), rectal stricture (narrowing of the gut lumen), diarrhea, and fecal impaction occur in 6–32% of cases.
 Mortality occurs in 0–2.5% cases.
-There is a higher recurrence rate than abdominal approaches (7-26% cases).
+There is a higher recurrence rate than abdominal approaches (7–26% cases).